deysitirado36/Latin102/composition1.md

 > Cum Eurytus, pater eius, nollet, Hercules Oechaliam cepit.

 Your third sentence should express that Hercules said that he would kill her parents, and should include an indirect statement.
-> Herculem dixit se eius parentes interfecturam esse.
+> Hercules dixit se eius parentes interfecturam esse.

 Your fourth sentence should say that Iole endured that her parents were killed.
 > Iolen patiebatur suum parentes interfectos esse.